 In one of my favorite books, Atomic Habits, James Clear wrote: “Success is the product of daily habits, not once-in-a-lifetime transformation.”
 Your ancestors lived out their lives one day at a time.
-The life you might have today — having multiple outfits to choose from, living in a beautiful home, getting to go to college, driving your car — came from centuries of struggles, decisions, and risks your ancestors took.
-Thousands of people came before you, and every day of their lives compounded into what you get to experience.

 A very interesting point to ponder - how did our ancestors pave the way for us.
 I think we rarely consider it.
 My grandparents were working class, my grandmother a nurse and my grandfather a policeman (in the UK).
 My father was clever and university was free in those days, but his parents supported him otherwise through his education, and he became a doctor.
 It was a big social and financial leap, and his parents made it possible.